ngwendoline2/SBA316-DocumentObject-Module/README.md

 -Add a bit of css within a `<style>` tag in the `<head>` section of html -Used parent-child-sibling relationship
 -Add filter button to html
+-create element using createElement
+-used appendChild, ensuring my html includes buttons for adding tasks